-I recently had put myself in a situation where I had to delete just about 10.000 posts in WordPress in a specific category.
-The reason for this was the design of the community link on tripwire magazine.
-At the time when I created it I thought it was an OK solution to add posts into a category only used for community submissions but as more and more people started using the feature I found that WordPress where literally becoming flooded with these posts and I spent too much time locating my own articles.
 I have been motivated to change this for month but lately I decided to migrate to the Headway theme (see review here) I thought the timing was good as I didn’t want to do too much tweaking in the theme to hide the community posts in all the post listings (front page, category lists etc.).
 My problem was how to actually get rid of all these posts and after trying different options I ended up coding my own SQL that I share with you in this post.
-Why is this even worth a post?
-Well I ran into a lot of requests from people trying to get this done in an efficient way but there where no solutions.

 I considered and experimented with different options.
 The most obvious way to delete posts in WordPress is of cause to use the administration area but if you have many posts to delete if may take many hour.
 In my case 10.000 posts seamed to be overwhelming (close to 670 deletes of the 15 posts showed on one page in WordPress admin).